ChanMyMan/opendatastl.github.io/_posts/2016-6-01-Final-Location.md

 ---
 layout: post
-title: Agenda
+title: Location Change
 author: Nehemiah
 ---

- - One last location change,
+ *Location Change for Today!*
- We will  be meeting at the St. Louis Science center and joining them for First Friday!
+ We will be meeting at the [St. Louis Science Center](http://www.slsc.org/) and joining them for [First Friday](http://www.slsc.org/first-fridays)!

  Friday, June 3, 2016 from 6:00 PM to 10:00 PM (CDT)
  St. Louis Science Center